Edison Prep’s Famous UGA Admissions Data and Strategy Page — Tracking UGA Stats Since 2010!

 Remember that while SAT/ACT scores are important, a high GPA combined with a rigorous curriculum will always be the single most important factor for admission.
 Keep that GPA sky-high!
 Additionally, if UGA is on your student’s list, we’d highly encourage you to read the UGA Admissions Blog regularly.
 UGA has one of the most responsive and high-touch blogs of any college admissions blog in America; David Graves does an amazing job.

-Edison Prep is a boutique SAT/ACT tutoring company whose founders are the two most experienced tutors in Georgia, with over 66,000 hours of experience.
-The founders teach all of the group classes themselves.
+Edison Prep is a boutique SAT/ACT tutoring company whose small team has over 160,000 hours of experience: the most experienced tutors in Georgia.
+Their founders, who are the two most experienced tutors in Georgia, with over 70,000 hours of experience, personally teach all of the group classes themselves.
 They also authored their own SAT/ACT books that are revised each year.
-Finally, they are unique among Atlanta tutors in that they still take the real tests each year, earning top 0.5% scores, including the only back-to-back-to-back perfect 36’s in history.
-They work alongside their small team of highly experienced tutors doing private tutoring whenever not teaching group classes; the small team has over 100,000 hours of SAT/ACT experience!!
+Finally, we are unique among Atlanta tutors in that they we take the real tests each year, earning top 0.5% scores, including the only back-to-back-to-back perfect 36’s in history.
+Our team sees students doing pure private tutoring, pure class tutoring, or (many times) a blend of the two!
 Read more about our founders >

 We get results.